Pull up Bar Rows Great for Fatloss, Strength & Toning

 by: Monica

-Body Weight Rows using the TRX or the Lifeline Jungle Gym are the best option for most people because you can make it as difficult or as easy as you want simply by adjusting the height of the cables, the angle of the body, as well as the angle of the legs.
+Body Weight Rows using a suspension trainer are the best option for most people because you can make it as difficult or as easy as you want simply by adjusting the height of the cables, the angle of the body, as well as the angle of the legs.

 Below strength and conditioning expert Steve Maxwell shows you how to position your body when performing body weight rows with the jungle gym so that you can get the most out of this exercise whether you're a beginner or very advanced.